ARE Series: Project Development & Documentation | PPD

 SECTION 2: Construction Documentation 32-38%

 You'll want to have a clear understanding of how a set of construction documents is put together.
-This means you want to be able to quickly know where information is typically found in a drawing set and this will help you during your case studies.
+This means you want to be able to quickly know where information is typically found in a drawing set, this will help you during your case studies.

-We've gone through ADA before, but you'll need to have a good understanding of it for PDD too.
-You really just need to know the basics: circulation clearances, reaching clearances, ramp requirements, etc.
+You've gone through ADA in previous exams, but you'll need to have a good understanding of it for PDD too.
+You really just need to know the basics.

-Word on the street is there are fewer calculations now that the exam has shifted to whiteboard.
-BUT I would still be prepared to understand a few basics.
-Use practice questions from resources like Designer Hacks to have a basic idea of the type of calc questions.
+Word on the street is there are fewer calculations now that the exam has shifted to whiteboard (if any at all).
+But I would still be prepared to understand a few basics.
+Use practice questions to get a basic understanding.

 Know how to calculate moment and shear for uniform/concentrated loads